wochele/Tech-Notes/Angular2/Component.md

 ```

-- `@NgModule`
+- Typical `@Component` configuration options:
+- *selector* - CSS selector that tells Angular to create and insert an instance of this component where it finds a <selector_name> tag in parent HTML.
+- *templateUrl* - address of this component's HTML template
-  - `declarations` - defines the components in this module
+- *directives* - array of the components or directives that this template requires.
-  - `imports` - describes which dependencies this module has
-  - `bootstrap` - when this modules is used, bootstrap an app with HelloWorld as the top-level component
+- *providers* - array of dependency injection providers for services that the component requires.